 2010-2011 Fulbright-Hays Doctoral Dissertation Research Abroad Award (U.S. Department of State)

-At Flinders, I teach historiography, global history, the history of Modern Europe, the history of the Russian Empire, and Soviet history.
+At Flinders, I teach historiography, global history, environmental history, the history of Modern Europe, the history of the Russian Empire, and Soviet history.

 History Honours Program Coordinator, 2019.